 If you have both anxiety and ADHD, talk to your doctor about the risks and benefits of stimulants.
-If these meds make your anxiety worse, it might be time to explore a different solution, like CBT (cognitive behavioral therapy) or nonstimulant medication.
+If meds make your anxiety worse, it might be time to explore a different solution, like CBT (cognitive behavioral therapy) or nonstimulant medication.

-Studies suggest more than 65% of people with ADHD have at least one other coexisting condition (like anxiety).
+- More than 65% of people with ADHD have at least one other coexisting condition (like anxiety).

 - Up to 30% of children and 53% of adults have an anxiety disorder.